 - Services shall support the DELETE method for resources that can be deleted.
-If the resource can never be deleted, status code 405 shall be returned. - Services may return a representation of the just deleted resource in the response body. - Services should return status code 405 if the client specifies a DELETE request against a Resource Collection.

-Services may return status code 404 or a success code if the resource has already been deleted.
+If the resource can never be deleted, status code 405 shall be returned. - Services should return HTTP status code 405 if the client specifies a DELETE request against a Resource Collection. - Services may return HTTP status code 404 or a success code if the resource has already been deleted.

-6.4.4.5.
+6.4.4.7.
 Actions (POST)